Get a demo

 • Do you have tattoos?

-• How active are you in social media?
+• How active are you on social media?

 The answers to these questions helped the two companies notice patterns around funeral trends, which led to 5 key findings of the study.
 But that wasn’t all.